matpaul/redux-timer-middleware/README.md

 #### Stop Timer or Stop multiple timers
 You need to dispatch action STOP_TIMER and provide in payload:
-- timerName (required) - timer name that we stop or
+- timerName (required) - timer name that we stop
-- timerNames [] - timers' names in array if we need to stop multiple timers
+- timerNames [] - timer names in array if we need to stop multiple timers

 ### Examples
 Infinite timer: